All Episodes

 Yeah, I mean, great point.

-Um, I get you know, she can make a big fat far carbon footprint, get on a private jet out of her gated multi-million dollar mansion home with designer ace cream and expensive freezers, uh, put on a mask like the rest, like the guys that were stocking the shelves every week that I saw every single week, Congressman.
+You know, she could make a big fat carbon footprint, get on a private jet out of her gated multi-million-dollar mansion home with designer ice cream and expensive freezers, put on a mask like the rest, like the guys that were stocking the shelves every week that I saw.

 And the guys that were on the front lines, well, they were stocking the shelves.